 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, no accidental explosions were reported in Antigua and Barbuda.
+Since the Small Arms Survey began collecting data in 1979, no accidental explosions have been reported in Antigua and Barbuda.

 Cases of diversion